-Assessment of impairment indicators related to the Investment in Ambler Metals LLC
+Impairment indicator assessment of the Investment in Ambler Metals LLC

-As described in Notes 2 and 4 to the consolidated financial statements, the Company has an investment in Ambler Metals LLC ("Ambler") accounted for using the equity method of accounting.
-As of November 30, 2022, the carrying amount of the Company's investment in Ambler was \$142.8 million.
+As described in Notes 2 and 3 to the consolidated financial statements, the Company has an investment in Ambler Metals LLC (Ambler) accounted for using the equity method of accounting.
+As of November 30, 2023, the carrying amount of the Company's investment in Ambler was \$135.0 million.
 Management assesses impairment indicators whenever changes in facts and circumstances indicate there is an other than temporary loss in value of the investment.
-Management applies judgment in assessing whether facts and circumstances indicate an other than temporary loss in value has occurred that could give rise to the requirement to conduct an impairment test.
-Factors such as (i) sustained losses by the investment, (ii) an absence of the ability to recover the carrying amount of the investment, and (iii) deterioration of market conditions, are evaluated by management in determining whether there are any indicators of impairment.
+Management applies significant judgment in assessing whether facts and circumstances indicate an other than temporary loss in value has occurred that could give rise to the requirement to conduct an impairment test.
+Factors such as (i) an absence of the ability to recover the carrying amount of the investment, and (ii) whether there was a deterioration of market conditions are evaluated by management in determining whether there are any indicators of impairment.

-The principal considerations for our determination that performing procedures relating to the assessment of impairment indicators related to the investment in Ambler is a critical audit matter are that there was judgment by management when assessing whether indicators of impairment exist, specifically related to assessing: (i) an absence of the ability to recover the investment in Ambler, and (ii) a deterioration of market conditions.
-This in turn led to a high degree of auditor judgment and subjectivity in performing procedures to evaluate audit evidence relating to the judgements made by management in their assessment of indicators of impairment related to the investment in Ambler.
+The principal considerations for our determination that performing procedures relating to the impairment indicator assessment of the investment in Ambler is a critical audit matter are: the significant judgment by management when assessing whether indicators of impairment exist, specifically related to assessing: (i) an absence of the ability to recover the investment in Ambler, and (ii) a deterioration of market conditions.
+This in turn led to a high degree of auditor judgment and subjectivity in performing procedures to evaluate audit evidence relating to the significant judgments made by management in their assessment of indicators of impairment related to the investment in Ambler.
+The audit effort also involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included, among others, evaluating the reasonableness of management's assessment of indicators of impairment related to the investment in Ambler, which included (i) evaluating whether there was an absence of the ability to recover the carrying amount of the investment by considering changes in Trilogy Metals market capitalization, and (ii) evaluating whether there was a deterioration of market conditions and assessing the completeness of facts and circumstances that could be considered as impairment indicators of the Investment in Ambler by performing an audit of the financial statements of Ambler as of November 30, 2022.
-Performing an audit of the financial statements of Ambler as of November 30, 2022 included (i) evaluating whether there were significant adverse changes in the business climate including significant decreases in copper, zinc, and other metal prices (ii) evaluating whether there were significant adverse changes in legal factors with respect to mineral property title matters, and (iii) evaluating whether there was an accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of Ambler's mineral properties.
+These procedures included, among others, evaluating the reasonableness of management's assessment of impairment indicators related to the investment in Ambler, which included (i) with the assistance of professionals with specialized skill and knowledge evaluating whether there was an absence of the ability to recover the carrying amount of the investment by considering the implied in situ value of recent market transactions of comparable mineral properties, and (ii) evaluating whether there was a deterioration of market conditions and assessing the completeness of facts and circumstances that could be considered as impairment indicators of the Investment in Ambler by performing an audit of the financial statements of Ambler as of November 30, 2023.
+Performing an audit of the financial statements of Ambler as of November 30, 2023 included (i) evaluating whether there were significant adverse changes in the business climate including significant decreases in copper, zinc, and other metal prices, (ii) evaluating whether there were significant adverse changes in legal factors with respect to mineral property title matters, and (iii) evaluating whether there was an accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of Ambler's mineral properties.